schoeberl/chisel-lab/vending/README.md

 Assess the resource usage for the ```VendingMachine```.
 Synthesize it separately and check the resource usage reported by Xilinx Vivado.
 How many LUT's and FF's are used?
 Compare the RTL schematics with your hand designed datapath.
+What is the maximum clock frequency of your design?

 ## Testing the Design